Aweldeme/Student_database_project/README.md

 # Student Enrollment System

-This is a simple command-line application for managing a university's student enrollment system.
+This is a simple command line application for managing a university's student enrollment system.
 It's built with Python and uses SQLite for the database.
-This project was created to practice fundamental database concepts like schema design, normalization, and SQL querying.

 ---